How to Take Amla for Better Health

 6. Amla C Capsules

 The simplest way of all to use Indian gooseberries is in the very popular amla capsules.
-While I personally prefer the powder as I use it so often, these Amla C Gold capsules have a very high percentage of antioxidant tannins and beta glucogallin and are good value on special.
+While I personally prefer the powder as I use it so often, these amla capsules are good value and easy to take to work or with you when travelling for extra antioxidant protection.

-Amla capsule suggested dosage is usually to have them both morning and evening.
+Amla capsule suggested dosage is usually to have them both morning and evening at the recommended amount on the bottle.
 They are generally best taken just before a meal to help improve digestion and are a convenient way to get the extensive nutritional properties of amla wherever you are.

 I’d be interested to hear of any other ways you know of to use amla.
 While it is still relatively unknown outside of the Indian community in the United States, I don’t think a superfood this good will stay that way for much longer.